bobleynse/Computational-Musicology/README.md

 That the Beatles changed during their lifetime is clear, but was 1967 a clear turning point to split up the two compilation albums?
 Or is there a better point in time to divide their music?

-When we look at the averaged features provided by Spotify, a few differences can be seen.
+When we look at the averaged features provided by Spotify, a few differences can be seen between the songs of the period before and after 1967.
 The mean energy in songs had a medium descend from 0.60 to 0.48.
 Also, the mean tempo descended a bit, from 125 to 118.
 However, the most interesting result is the descend from 0.76 to 0.53 of the valence.
 This is a measure describing the musical positiveness if a song, which means the music of the Beatles became a lot less positive.

 Looking at the histograms of both periods, a histogram of the valence of the two periods can be seen.
 Where in the red phase, except for a few outliers, all the songs are more valence, the blue period is more equally spread out.